Skip to main content

 chickenpox (varicella)

-chickenpox is a highly contagious viral illness caused by the varicella-zoster virus. it causes an itchy rash of fluid-filled blisters. it's usually mild in children but can be more serious in babies, adults, and pregnant women. vaccination is available on the National Immunisation Program.
+chickenpox is a highly contagious viral illness caused by the varicella-zoster virus. it causes an itchy rash of fluid-filled blisters that appear in waves over several days. it is usually mild in children but can be more serious in babies, adults, pregnant women, and immunocompromised people. vaccination is on the National Immunisation Program.

 contagious

-from 1–2 days before the rash until all blisters have crusted over (usually 5–7 days)
+yes, highly contagious — from 1-2 days before rash until all blisters crusted over

 symptoms